highcharts/highcharts-export-server/java/highcharts-export/highcharts-export-convert/src/main/resources/phantomjs/README.md

-## Place here the Highcharts javascript files needed for server-side chart generation
+Place here the Highcharts javascript files needed for server-side chart generation.

-For example highcharts.js or highstock.js
-and don't forget modules like gauge.js if you want to support gauges, etc.
+For example highcharts.js or highstock.js and don't forget modules like gauge.js or funnel.js if you want to support gauges, funnel charts, etc.

-** note **
+**note**
 The Highcharts files are subjected to the Highcharts License.